AngJianming/typst-resume/README.md

 - Explore modern typesetting tools with practical examples

+## Final ATS Scores on this Resume

+This latest version is **very strong for ATS parsing**.
+**Final Score:** `90–92 / 100`

+### Strengths
+- **Excellent header and contact info**
+  - Clear labels for email, LinkedIn, GitHub, portfolio, and phone number
+  - Role/title included at the top
+- **Structured sections with standardized names**
+  - *About Me, Education, Professional Experience, Volunteering, Skills, Languages, Projects, Certifications, Awards, Ambassadorships*
+- **Keyword-rich skills list**
+  - Well-categorized technologies with keywords ATS will match on
+- **Bullet points in “About Me”**
+  - Direct keywords instead of paragraphs
+- **Experience entries now separated by role, type, location, and dates**
+  - ATS systems will parse these cleanly
+- **Projects, Certifications, Awards separated into clear sections**
+  - Makes it easy for ATS to extract achievements

+### Remaining Minor Issues (costing 8–10 points)
+- Split words in bullets
+  - Example:
+    - `attendence-tracking` → should be **attendance-tracking**
+- Slightly informal phrasing
+  - `Build 3 solo projects` → **Built three solo projects**
+- Remove brackets in Volunteering
+  - `Manage Registration Team in [CryptoBilis]` → **Manage Registration Team in CryptoBilis**
+- Optional: Consistent tense
+  - Use present tense for current roles (“Builds,” “Hosts”) and past tense for previous roles

+### Final ATS Score
+**90–92/100** – This is now **ATS-friendly and recruiter-readable**.
+With these last touch-ups, it’s competitive for both automated screening and human review.

 ## 🙌 Contributions & Feedback
 Feel free to fork this repo, use my templates, or send a PR to improve anything!